mantacid/gtk-tint/docs/custom-modules.md

 # INTRO
-GTK-tint was designed to be extensible.
+UniCATE was designed to be extensible.
 For that reason we have made it easy to make your own modules for your specific workflow.

 ## What's a module?
 The term *module* refers to a program or collection of programs that get called by the main script to move information around.